Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Reducing senescent cells

-• Stem cell proliferation
+• Encouraging stem cell proliferation

 • Targeting other areas of the brain and body to improve cognitive and physical performance